Healthy Aging

 You can sustain telomere length by maintaining a healthy weight, engaging in regular exercise, stopping smoking, getting adequate sleep, reducing stress, and consuming a diet that is abundant in fruits, vegetables, omega-3 fatty acids and healthy oils and fats-- such as coconut oil and avocados.
 Meditation and fasting, as well as certain antioxidants, as we've written about before, have also been shown to dramatically lengthen telomeres-- up to 30 percent longer!
 These lifestyle choices can help block oxidative stress and the rate of telomere shortening, ultimately delaying cellular senescence and aging.

 Certain nutrients are also important.
-That's why here at Green Valley Natural Solutions we believe that you need to know about a powerful blend of organic grapevine and olive leaf extract.
+That's why here at Green Valley Naturals we believe that you need to know about a powerful blend of organic grapevine and olive leaf extract.
 It has an extremely high antioxidant polyphenol profile that can provide the protection you need for your telomere health.
 That's because this extract has been shown in human clinical study to slow down the cellular aging process and protect telomere length.

 How well does it work?
 It can shave a whopping eight years off your cellular age according to the latest clinical studies.
 Eight whole years!
 It's called Telos95 and it's the foundation of Genesis, a breakthrough nutritional formula designed to support healthy longevity and an active lifestyle on the cellular level-- where it really matters.